All Episodes

 Sure.

-Uh uh, I'm ignorant of of the fact if uh there's a problem with uh truck drivers coming in in the border over the border in Texas and they're not being charged to tariff to come in for uh our truck drivers to go into Mexico, they're being charged.
+I'm ignorant of the fact if there's a problem with truck drivers coming in over the border in Texas and they're not being charged a tariff to come in.

 Is that true or false?

-Uh the that answer is yes.
+That answer is yes.

-Uh it is the border is a sloppy premise.
+It is the border is a sloppy premise.

 This is one of the many, many ways in which the border is a mess.

-If that is my way of essentially saying uh I don't know and nobody else does, then that is the very unsatisfactory answer.
+If that is my way of essentially saying I don't know and nobody else does, then that is the very unsatisfactory answer.

-It's all part of free trade, and there are elements of free trade that are lovely.
+And there are elements of free trade that are lovely.

 1-800-282-2882.

-All right, tell you what, rather than give a caller extremely short shrift, let me just tell you once again that Rush is back on Monday.
+Tell you what, rather than give a caller extremely short shrift, let me just tell you once again that Rush is back on Monday.

-Always go to RushLimbaugh.com, find out what's going on here in the Limbaugh World.
+Always go to rushlimbaugh.com, find out what's going on here in the Limbaugh world.

-If you want to follow me around, uh Mark Davis on Twitter, M A R K D A V I S. We put stuff on there.
+If you want to follow me around, Mark Davis on Twitter, M-A-R-K-D-A-V-I-S.

 Monday's news is going to be filled with Irene and response to Irene.

-I'll give you a little preview on what we might expect from that and of course more of your calls in the final half hour of Open Line Friday.
+And of course, more of your calls in the final half hour of Open Line Friday.

-Home stretch, final half hour, then we are out of here.
+Then we are out of here.

-I've never been in a position where some authority said you need to leave your house now.
+I've never been in a position where some authority said, you need to leave your house now.

-It's like well this is all my stuff.
+It's like, well, this is all my stuff.

-I mean what what do I do?
+I mean, what do I do?

 What am I supposed to do?

-Well you're supposed to get out of there and save your own life.
+Well, you're supposed to get out of there and save your own life.

 That's what you're supposed to do.

-And it's not like you haven't had some days to prep for this so hopefully you've gathered all of your stuff.
+And it's not like you haven't had some days to prep for this.

 I don't know.